Blogs / Guest Experience

 Let's discuss in detail sustainability in the hospitality industry along with some of the best eco-friendly practices hoteliers are adopting.

-According to Russel Bateman, the head chief of Gordan Ramsay restaurant, Sustainability is important in the hospitality industry for the people who work in it, and housekeeping staff should be mindful of the food they prepare.
+Sustainability is important in the hospitality industry for the people who work in it and housekeeping staff should be mindful of the food they prepare.

 The hospitality industry uses huge resources (energy and water) and negatively impacts the environment.